Home Page Sitemap About Foreword Preface Acknowledgment Introduction Prolog A Quick Tour Footnotes & Links

 The unneeded power plant your author has in mind is a small single unit coal power plant located over a prime Carbon Capture disposal strata in Michigan.

-This website is a draft.
+This website is still a draft.
 The candidate document's footnote numbers go with a private database.
 Copy the document's title and submit it to Google.
 The document may still be posted on the Internet.